prepare.blog

 Beyond 72 Hours: Planning for 1–2 Week Disruptions

-The 72-hour kit gets all the attention, but let’s be honest: Hurricane Katrina disrupted New Orleans for weeks.
+The 72-hour kit gets all the attention.
+But let’s be honest: Hurricane Katrina disrupted New Orleans for weeks.
 The 2021 Texas freeze left millions without power for 4–11 days.
 Seventy-two hours is a minimum, not a ceiling.

-• Practical approach: Store 5–7 days of water and supplement with a filtration system.
-Your home water heater tank holds 40–50 gallons of potable water already.
-Learn how to drain it safely.
+Practical approach: Store 5–7 days of water and supplement with a filtration system.
+Your home water heater tank holds 40–50 gallons of potable water already — learn how to drain it safely.
+Water purification tablets (Aquamira or Potable Aqua, around $8) treat 25+ gallons as a lightweight backup.
+For deeper options, see our guide to water purification methods for emergencies.

 Two weeks of food for four people means roughly 84,000 calories.
 A practical combination of rice, beans, peanut butter, pasta, cooking oil, and canned proteins is more affordable and calorie-dense than freeze-dried meals alone.

-Sanitation beyond 72 hours.
+Sanitation Beyond 72 Hours

 • A 5-gallon bucket with a snap-on toilet seat lid and enzyme waste bags (Restop or similar) provides a functional sanitary toilet.
 Budget about 2 bags per person per day.